jlnmrtn/garnet-bedrock/bedrock/README.md

     />
 </p>

+### ReAct Prompting

+FMs determine how to solve user-requested tasks with a technique called ReAct .
+It’s a general paradigm that combines reasoning and acting with FMs.
+ReAct prompts FMs to generate verbal reasoning traces and actions for a task.
+This allows the system to perform dynamic reasoning to create, maintain, and adjust plans for acting while incorporating additional information into the reasoning.
+The structured prompts include a sequence of question-thought-action-observation examples.

+* The question is the user-requested task or problem to solve.
+* The thought is a reasoning step that helps demonstrate to the FM how to tackle the problem and identify an action to take.
+* The action is an API that the model can invoke from an allowed set of APIs.
+* The observation is the result of carrying out the action.

 In fact we will use bedrock agent as a reasoning AI

 * It means that we will provide the necessary API call to the different systems.
 The AI will choose the best option